-After Frank’s death in 1908, George Kenning took over the family business and in 1910 acquired his first motor agency, becoming an agent for Ford only six years later.
+After Frank’s death in 1908 George Kenning took over the family business and in 1910 acquired his first motor agency, and became an agent for Ford only six years later.

 1926 - First Dealership opens in Chesterfield

 During the 1920s, Kenning was the only company in the country to hold both Morris and Austin distributorships.
-They also held the first agency granted by the truck-making firm Dennis.
-In 1926, the Kenning Motor Company opened its doors in Chesterfield whilst keeping Gladstone Buildings as its offices.
+They also held the first agency granted by the truck making firm Dennis.
+And in 1926 the Kenning Motor Company opened its doors in Chesterfield, whilst keeping Gladstone Buildings as its offices.

-The Hub at Gladstone will open the doors of this historic building once more in 2017 breathing new life into it and bring back a pillar of the community with our varied facilities.
+The Hub at Gladstone buildings will open the doors of this historic building once more in 2017 breathing new life and bring back a pillar of the community with our varied facilities.